High-speed rail in the United States: First attempts: 1960–1992

 Following the creation of Japan's first high-speed Shinkansen, U.S. President Lyndon B. Johnson asked the U.S. Congress to devise a way to increase speeds on American railroads.
 The request was part of his Great Society infrastructure building initiatives.
 Congress delivered the High-Speed Ground Transportation Act of 1965 which passed with overwhelming bi-partisan support.
-It helped to create regular Metroliner service between New York City and Washington, D.C. inaugurated in 1969.
-Trains on the line reached speeds of 125 mph and averaged 90 mph along the route, faster than even Acela trains operated between the cities of New York and Washington in 2012.
+It helped to create regular Metroliner service between New York City and Washington, D.C., inaugurated in 1969.
+Trains on the line reached speeds of 125 mph and averaged 90 mph along the route.
 The Metroliner was able to travel from New York to Washington in just 2.5 hours because it did not make any intermediate stops.

 U.S. federal and state governments continued to revisit the idea of fast trains.
 The Passenger Railroad Rebuilding Act of 1980 led to funding of high-speed corridor studies in 1984.
 Private-sector consortia intending to build high-speed lines were created in Florida, Ohio, Texas, California, and Nevada.
 Maglev trains became a new field of interest.
 They were officially added to the definition of "railroad" in 1988, and were studied repeatedly.
 Five high-speed corridors were officially endorsed in October 1992 following passage of the Intermodal Surface Transportation Efficiency Act of 1991.

 TEA-21 and other legislation continued to be passed with mentions of high-speed rail, but lacking funding or real direction.
 Nevertheless, no new high-speed service was added to the U.S. passenger rail system following the Metroliners.